joyhou6/Home-Assignment_Lychee/README.md

 Set Up Your Environment:
 Ensure Python 3.x and all dependencies listed in requirements.txt are installed.
 Place the main_script.py in your project directory.
+Please note: In some regions, such as the USA, access to the Binance API is restricted.
+Therefore, you might need to use a proxy to switch to other regions, like Singapore or Japan and etc, for access.

 Configuration: